Information Technology Services > Training and Workshops > Content Management with Joomla

 A) Overview of SharePoint and Web Site Management

 What is a Content Management System?
 Well, this video provides a brief overview of Content Management Systems.
-And what is a Web Content Manager really expected to do?
+And what is a Content Manager really expected to do?
 Well, this sample position description provides some of that information.

 SharePoint is a Microsoft application that provides a reasonably intuitive web interface for managing online information.
 SharePoint provides three levels of user access so that access can be restricted and managed.